splunk/eventgen/README/Performance.md

     2014-02-02 21:55:20,351 INFO Output Queue depth: 407  Generator Queue depth: 7945 Generators Per Sec: 71 Outputters Per Sec: 29
     2014-02-02 21:55:20,352 INFO Events/Sec: 1470000.0 Kilobytes/Sec: 64599.609375 GB/Day: 5322.843790

+Running the cweblog generator, lets see how far we can push the machine with 20 GeneratorWorkers and 4 OutputWorkers:

+    2014-07-01 22:39:24,597 INFO module='main' sample='null': OutputQueueDepth=57  GeneratorQueueDepth=23730 GeneratorsPerSec=344 OutputtersPerSec=345
+    2014-07-01 22:39:24,597 INFO module='main' sample='null': GlobalEventsPerSec=690745.2 KilobytesPerSec=241171.648633 GigabytesPerDay=19871.931497

+We're outputting about 20TB a Day and keeping up with the output queue which is good.

+# Removing the bottleneck

+In this architecture, the primary bottleneck is serializing and deserializing the data between processes.
+We added the reduce step of the outputqueue primarily to handle modular input and file outputs where we needed a limited number of things touching a file or outputting to stdout.
+Where we can parallelize this work, we can remove the majority of the CPU bottleneck of passing data around between processes.

+For this reason, in July of 2014, we added a config option to disable using the outputqueue.
+In default/eventgen.conf, setting useOutputQueue to false will output data directly from each GeneratorWorker rather than forcing the data back through the output queue.
+Running the same performance test with the cweblog generator with 24 GeneratorWorkers and 0 OutputWorkers and useOutputQueue=false generates the following numbers:

+    2014-07-01 22:43:01,232 INFO module='main' sample='null': GlobalEventsPerSec=17469130.2 KilobytesPerSec=6108727.259180 GigabytesPerDay=503343.615716

+That's 503TB/day of output!
+This is about 48GB/sec of output, which would half saturate a 100 gigabit network pipe.
+This is more than enough output, so I think we can reasonably consider Eventgen to be able to generate more than enough data to saturate pretty much any instance from a single 24 core machine.